TeddyO323/alx-frontend/0x00-html_advanced/README.md

 ### Task 9: Level 2 headings

 Copy the content of `8-index.html` into `9-index.html`
-- In the section tag with the text "Hero section," remove the text and create a level 2 heading with text "We help you build your brand!"
+- In the section tag with the text `"Hero section,`" remove the text and create a level 2 heading with text `"We help you build your brand!`"
-- In the section tag with the text "Services section," remove the text and create a level 2 heading with text "Services."
+- In the section tag with the text `"Services section,`" remove the text and create a level 2 heading with text `"Services.`"
-- In the section tag with the text "Works section," remove the text and create a level 2 heading with text "Works."
+- In the section tag with the text `"Works section,`" remove the text and create a level 2 heading with text `"Works.`"
-- In the section tag with the text "About section," remove the text and create a level 2 heading with text "About Us."
+- In the section tag with the text `"About section,`" remove the text and create a level 2 heading with text `"About Us.`"
-- In the section tag with the text "Latest news section," remove the text and create a level 2 heading with text "Latest news."
+- In the section tag with the text `"Latest news section,`" remove the text and create a level 2 heading with text `"Latest news.`"
-- In the section tag with the text "Testimonials section," remove the text and create a level 2 heading with text "Testimonials."
+- In the section tag with the text `"Testimonials section,`" remove the text and create a level 2 heading with text `"Testimonials.`"
-- In the section tag with the text "Contact section," remove the text and create a level 2 heading with text "Contact."
+- In the section tag with the text `"Contact section,`" remove the text and create a level 2 heading with text `"Contact.`"
 - Ignore W3C errors